Breathe Safely: The Proper Use of Respiratory Protection

 Find Out More

-Although Spring has barely sprung, it won't be long until the warm weather months are upon us.
+The warm weather months are upon us.
 And with the summertime comes the heat and all the related illnesses it can bring with it.
 While the majority of heat-related illnesses are experienced by employees who work outdoors, keep in mind that heat affects all work environments.
 It isn't just a problem that puts outside workers in danger on a hot summer day.
 The heat generated by a mill worker's machine combined with teh warmth contained inside his or her PPE can easily contribute to heat rash, heat cramps, or other heat-related issues.

 Many organizations fail to recognize the severity of heat-related illnesses.
 These conditions can cause more than just discomfort.
 If not treated early enough, heat stress can lead to hospitalization or even death.
 Training is critical in ensuring your employees understand the potential impact of heat on the body and the importance of taking the necessary precautions to stay safe in hot conditions.